cositools/cosi-docker/README.md

 ```
 Please create this directory if it does not yet exist.

-How to start up the conatiner depends on your OS:
+How to start up the container and use the UI depends on your OS.

 #### Ubuntu and probably most Linux versions::

-Perform the following preparation to see X applications:
+Perform the following preparations to see X applications:
 ```
 XSOCK=/tmp/.X11-unix
 XAUTH=/tmp/.docker.xauth